yihui/yihui.org/content/en/2023-06-04-on-vacation.md

 Although my employer strongly encourages us to take a break every few months, I still don't feel completely comfortable with taking a break, especially a long one.
-I'm too used to Github and email notifications.
-However, ever since my colleague [Christophe](https://cderv.rbind.io) joined me in 2020, I have become much less concerned about Github issues.
+I'm too used to GitHub and email notifications.
+However, ever since my colleague [Christophe](https://cderv.rbind.io) joined me in 2020, I have become much less concerned about GitHub issues.
 He has always done a splendid job dealing with those issues.
 For emails, I'll have difficulty access Google services, including Gmail.
-I'd encourage you to use [Github discussions](https://github.com/yihui/yihui.org/discussions) instead, but I can only promise to read them in June and can't promise to respond to them (other people might help you).
+I'd encourage you to use [GitHub discussions](https://github.com/yihui/yihui.org/discussions) instead, but I can only promise to read them in June and can't promise to respond to them (other people might help you).
 You can still email me, but I'm just very slow in